Japan PM pledges 'unchanging' allegiance to US under Trump

 His urgency to meet Trump reflects worries in Japan about how Trump’s “America first” policy will affect U.S. commitments to the Asia region, as well as fallout from any heightened tensions with China and North Korea.

-Abe was the first foreign leader to meet Trump after the U.S. election, making a stop in New York in November on his way to a summit in Latin American.
+Abe was the first foreign leader to meet Trump after the U.S. election, making a stop in New York in November on his way to Latin America.

 Most Read Stories